 About Ann's Place

-At Ann’s Place our mission is to provide comfort, support and resources to people living with cancer and to their loved ones.
+Our mission is to provide comfort, support and resources to people living with cancer and to their loved ones.
 We assist you and your loved ones to create a unique pathway through cancer to improve your quality of life.
 At Ann's Place, all are welcome.
-Professional counseling, support groups, wellness activities and more are provided at no charge.

 We serve hundreds of people from across Connecticut and lower Hudson Valley New York.
 That is only a small portion of the tens of thousands who are living with cancer in our area.
 Connecticut alone has over 150,000 cancer survivors.
 If you or someone you know is facing cancer, find out how we can help.